pikcube/Setting-Up-the-Slay-the-Spire-2-Debugger/README.md

 ## Launching the Game

-The hard part is all finished, now all you have to do is build you project then launch the debugger (F5 in Visual Studio, Alt+F5 in Rider).
+The hard part is all finished, now all you have to do is build you project then launch the debugger with your new configuration (F5 in Visual Studio, Alt+F5 in Rider).